seaweedfs/seaweedfs/weed/filer/arangodb/readme.md

 arangodb collection name rules is character set `azAZ09_-` with a 256 character max. however the first character must be a letter.

-s3 bucket name rule is the set `azAZ09._-` with a 63 characters max.
+s3 bucket name rule is the set `azAZ09.-` with a 63 characters max.

-this would cause collections which contain a "." or start with a number to break, as arangodb would not create a bucket

-to counteract this, we use two special strings, "xN--" and "xP--". as amazon already excludes xn-- (punycode), these seemed apt.
+to counteract this, we use the restriction that you cannot have two '.' in a row in aws

 the rules for collection names is then the following:

 1. if the bucket name is a valid arangodb collection name, then nothing is done.
+2. if the bucket name contains a ".", the "." is replaced with "_"
-2. if the bucket name begins with a number, the prefix "xN--" is prepended to the collection name
+3. if the bucket name now begins with a number or "_", the prefix "xN--" is prepended to the collection name
-3. if the bucket name contains a ".", the "." is replaced with "xP--"

 this allows for these collection names to be used.